Skip to content

 Start Date

-• September 2023, Apprenticeship
+• September 2024, Apprenticeship

 Summary

-Course Content includes:
+Course content includes:

-• Core Skills and Competencies (both pathways)
+• Core duties, skills and competency units (both pathways)

-• Core Knowledge (both pathways)
+• Core knowledge units (both pathways)

 You will complete the Level 2 Carpentry and Joinery Apprenticeship Standard.

-• This Apprenticeship will involve college attendance and off the job training.
+• This apprenticeship will involve college attendance and off the job training.

 • You will also develop your knowledge, skills and behaviours.

-• You need to have an employer to support your Apprenticeship and be employed in a relevant job role.
+• You need to have an employer to support your apprenticeship and be employed in a relevant job role.

-If you are an Employer who is looking to recruit an Apprentice or already have someone you would like to enrol onto the Apprenticeship course, please contact our Apprenticeship Team on 01603 773365 or email Apprenticeships@ccn.ac.uk to discuss next steps.
+If you already have an employer for your apprenticeship, or would like more information on how to find an apprenticeship, please click Apply Now.
+If you are an employer who is looking to recruit an apprentice or already have someone you would like to enrol onto the apprenticeship course, please contact our Apprenticeships Team on 01603 773365 or email Apprenticeships@ccn.ac.uk to discuss the next steps.

 Entry Requirements